-You now need to choose the fields on your Geneious document where you want the metadata information to be added in the Metadata mappings box.
+You now need to choose the fields on your Geneious document where you want the metadata information to be added in the Metadata mapping box.

-Your Results window should now show a preview of the fields that will be imported onto your Geneious documents, including any errors or rows in the spreadsheet where there is no matching document in the Geneious folder.
+Your Result Preview window should now show a preview of the fields that will be imported onto your Geneious documents, including any errors or rows in the spreadsheet where there is no matching document in the Geneious folder.